 A similar technique was applied to a set of presidential speeches using the techniques described above.
 The campaign speeches were by Barack Obama, Donald Trump, Jeb Bush, Hillary Clinton, and Ted Cruz.
 Here, we felt confident that we should see certain tendencies and similarities, and the outcomes would help us to calibrate our approach.

-The plot below shows a 2D visualization of the term frequency-inverse document frequency (TF-IDF) matrix that was created based on the word counts taken from the four candidate’s speeches.
+We created a 2D visualization of the term frequency-inverse document frequency (TF-IDF) matrix that was created based on the word counts taken from the four candidate’s speeches.
 Note that the TF-IDF matrix is very large, as it has 5 rows (one for each candidate) and N columns (where N is the number of unique unfiltered words from all the speeches).
 It would be impossible for us to visualize an N-dimensional space where N is in the thousands; therefore, we must make use of dimensionality reduction techniques.

 Principal component analysis (PCA) is one such technique.
 Its general idea is that it looks to map a high dimensional space to a low dimension (in our case, 2D).
 It does this by finding the directions in the N-dimensional space that have the highest variance and redefines the axes to be in these directions (as compared to the typical origin we think of using when plotting a graph).
 In this way, the new axes (in our case PC1 and PC2) are linear combinations of the original N-dimensions.
 Although not entirely important, we mention that after creating PC1, PCA ensures that PC2 is orthogonal (i.e., at a right angle) to PC1, which is done so that the representation is natural since we always look at graphs that have the x and y axis sitting at 90-degree angles to one another.

 We can see from the graph that Bush, Clinton, and Obama are quite near to each other (with Bush and Obama being the closest), while Trump and Cruz appear to be far away in space off in different directions.
-There are quite several reasons that we can use to describe this phenomenon, and so below, we have just listed a few systematically and ordered them based on significance.
+There are several reasons that we can use to describe this phenomenon, and so below, we have just listed a few systematically and ordered them based on significance.

 1) First, we note that this entire graph is based on the words used during their speeches; thus, the terms and frequency are the only information we have extracted, which does not consider the semantic meaning.